-- 11. Generally, good progress has been made with the delivery of most of the projects during the year to date. - 12.
-The Cabinet has previously agreed to establish a Major Capital Projects Reserve within the Fund, to enable resources to be accumulated and available when required for major capital housing projects, subject to the schemes having the approval of the Cabinet or Housing Portfolio Holder as appropriate.
-The Cabinet made this decision because, although the HRA Financial Plan makes provision for increased capital expenditure on individual properties within the Council's housing stock in order to ensure that they meet the full, modern standard (a higher standard than the Decent Homes Standard) no provision is made for major capital housing schemes within the Plan.
-The need for major capital schemes has occurred from time-to-time, and has included the major improvement scheme at Springfields, Waltham Abbey, small scale stock transfers of sheltered housing schemes to housing associations to enable conversion and improvement works to be undertaken and the conversion scheme at Marden Close and Faversham Hall, Chigwell Row which is currently on-site. - 13.
-Having regard to the funding required for the proposed new improvements and service enhancements in 2015/16 (see next section), it is proposed that the amount allocated to the Major Capital Projects Reserve within the Fund be increased from £200,000 to £384.000 in 2015/16
+12. Having considered the progress report on projects, we were of the view that good progress has been made with the delivery of most of the projects during the year to date.

+13. The Cabinet has previously agreed to establish a Major Capital Projects Reserve within the Fund, to enable resources to be accumulated and available when required for major capital housing projects, subject to the schemes having the approval of the Cabinet or Housing Portfolio Holder as appropriate.
+The Cabinet made this decision (based on our recommendation) because, although the HRA Financial Plan makes provision for increased capital expenditure on individual properties within the Council's housing stock - in order to ensure that they meet the full, modern standard (a higher standard than the Decent Homes Standard) - no provision is made for major capital housing schemes within the Plan.
+The need for major capital schemes has occurred from time-to-time, and has included the major improvement scheme at Springfields, Waltham Abbey, small scale stock transfers of sheltered housing schemes to housing associations to enable conversion and improvement works to be undertaken and the conversion scheme at Marden Close and Faversham Hall, Chigwell Row (which is currently on-site).

+14. Having regard to the funding required for the proposed new improvements and service enhancements in 2015/16 (see next section), we are proposing that the amount allocated to the Major Capital Projects Reserve within the Fund be increased from £200,000 to £384,000 in 2015/16

-Availability of funding for new housing improvements and service enhancements - 2015/16
+Availability of Funding for New Housing Improvements and Service Enhancements - 2015/16

-- 14. The most recent review of the HRA Financial Plan by the Council's HRA business planning consultants, CIH Consultancy, which was reported to the Scrutiny Panel at its meeting in October 2014 identified that the HRA could afford to commit £700,000 per annum for new and committed improvements and service enhancements from April 2015. - 15.
-The following table summarises the position for the Housing Improvements and Service Enhancements Fund for 2015/16:
+15. We were advised at our meeting by the Director of Communities that the most recent review of the HRA Financial Plan by the Council's HRA business planning consultants, CIH Consultancy, which was reported to our meeting in October 2014, identified that the HRA could afford to commit £700,000 per annum for new and committed improvements and service enhancements from April 2015.

+16. The following table therefore summarises the position for the Housing Improvements and Service Enhancements Fund for 2015/16:

-Expected HRA contribution to Fund - 2015/16 £700,000 Savings from the Fund's 2013/14 Out-turn £387,000 Anticipated savings/slippage from 2014/15 £462,000 Total resources available to Fund in 2015/16 1,549,000 Amount required due to committed costs of 2014/15 projects (ongoing and one-off) (£949,000) Remaining resources available for 2015/16 £600,000 Amount proposed to be allocated to the Major Capital Projects Reserve in 2015/16 (£384,000) Available to fund new projects in 2015/16 £216,000
+Expected HRA contribution to Fund - 2015/16 Savings from the Fund's 2013/14 Out-turn £700,000 £387,000 Anticipated savings/slippage from 2014/15 £387,000 £462,000 Total resources available to Fund in 2015/16 1,549,000 Amount required due to committed costs of 2014/15 projects (ongoing and one-off) (£949,000) Remaining resources available for 2015/16 £600,000 Amount proposed to be allocated to the Major Capital Projects Reserve in 2015/16 (£384,000) Available to fund new projects in 2015/16 £216,000

-Proposals for the use of the Housing Improvements and Service Enhancements Fund 2015/16
+Proposals for the Use of the Housing Improvements and Service Enhancements Fund 2015/16